aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-snacks-rtk/README.md

 <details style="padding-left: 2em">
   <summary>More about displaying messages on the page</summary>

-Take a look at `slice.js`, the `initialState` has a `message` property and it is initialised to `'Deposit funds'`.
+Take a look at `slices/machine.ts`, the `initialState` has a `message` property and it is initialised to `'Deposit funds'`.

-1. In in the `Screen.jsx` component, import the `useSelector`.
+1. In in the `Screen.tsx` component, import the `useAppSelector` from `hooks.ts`.
-2. Replace the hardcoded placeholder, call the useSelector, and select the `message` property from global state.
+2. Replace the hardcoded placeholder, call the useAppSelector, and select the `message` property from global state.

 You should now see *Deposit funds* displayed on the page.
 </details>